fyemane/Multi-Sudoku-console/README.md

 # Multi-Sudoku-console
-Incomplete Windows console application that can solve Suduoku puzzles in multiple versions.
+Incomplete Windows console application that can solve Sudoku puzzles in multiple versions.
 You must edit the "chosen_type" variable in the program to change the sudoku variant.

 - X
 - Dot